 Although some people who have communicative disorders will be trained in the use of symbols or have symbol books of their own, some will not.
 Use different strategies to determine the type of support an individual might need when learning/using the symbols in the book.

 Discuss the concept of the symbol and what it means.
 Talk about how the picture represents the object or concept.
 Some individuals will understand the concept and will need to know how the picture represents it.
 Others will not know the meaning of the word or concept and will need you to describe in detail what it means.
-E.g. “Running is when a person is moving very fast, like this.” (demonstrate) Or “This picture means ‘run’.
+E.g. “Running is when a person is moving very fast, like this.” (demonstrate) Or “This picture means ‘run.’
 This is a picture of someone running.
 Point to this picture if you want to tell me about someone running.”

 Ascertain if the person recognizes a picture given its component parts.
 Give the individual the word and a description of how it is represented.